 Ten Things To Do In Lambeth Details

-Imperial War Museum: This free museum has some spectacular exhibits from WW1 to present-day conflicts.
-With a mix of permanent and new war-themed collections, it is worth visiting if you haven’t been for a while.
+Imperial War Museum: This free Museum has some spectacular exhibits from WW1 to present-day conflicts.
+It is worth visiting with a mix of permanent and new war-themed collections if you haven’t been for a while.
+The Museum is set within the beautiful grounds of Geraldine May Hamsworth Park.
 You will find a cafe and a few gift shops on site.
-The museum is set within beautiful grounds of the Geraldine May Hamsworth Park.

 Imperial War Museum: Lambeth Road, SE1 6HZ

 Tibetan Peace Gardens: This serene green space with sculptures was opened and consecrated by his holiness, the Dalai Lama.
 The Peace Garden is close to the Imperial War Museum.
 It’s the perfect spot for reflection and contemplation.